The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

 	```

   - **Output Explanation**
-	Assume that the addres of variable a is 8284 and address of variable p is 8288, it may be different in your system
+	Assume that the address of variable a is 8284 and address of variable p is 8288, it may be different in your system

 	   <br>
 	   <div align="left">